Star for a Week (Dino): Inspiration

 The song's lyrics are based on the true story of Orestes Babouris, a 17-year-old of Brandon, Suffolk, who was also known as Dino.
 In the period of a week in August 1979, Babouris carried out a number of armed robberies and stole several cars.
 Initially he and another 17-year-old, Andrew Ross, stole £700 from a man using imitations guns.
 They booked themselves into the Golden Galleon Motel at Oulton Broad to lie low, and fired at two policemen when they arrived to question the youths on 16 August.
 Dino's mother, Mrs. Pearl Babouris, pleaded to her son on television and radio to hand himself in, and the "most wanted teenager in Britain" continued to evade capture until 23 August when he was stopped at a roadblock at Thrapston and taken to Huntingdon Police Station.
 Babouris was given a six-year sentence, whereas Ross, who was captured at an earlier date, was given a four-year sentence.

 Intrigued by the story, Harley wrote "Star for a Week" using many lines that he heard through TV news coverage of the two outlaws, and quotes from Dino's mother in particular.
 The line featuring "the man with no name" referenced the Clint Eastwood character of the same name, which a victimised postmistress had used to describe Dino.
 Harley felt the story had a little bit of "Billy the Kid" about it.
+He told The Evening News in 1979, "I just found the way in which he chose to escape from police then gave himself up again a great gesture."
+He added to the newspaper in 1980, "I know Dino's crimes were serious and I don't want to glorify him at all.
+It's just that I find him and the things he did totally fascinating.
+Although he was a criminal he has a kind of Billy the Kid feel about him.
+And the things he did were, to me, symbolic of the frustration that a lof of young people feel in this country."